seawee1/Shadow-Matte-Consistency/README.md

 ### identifyBoundary.<span></span>py
 With this script a set of connected boundary points is computed.
 This happens based on a maximum distance from one boundary point to the next one.
 ### sampling.<span></span>py
 This is where the boundary sampling happens.
 A boundary segment gets divided into groups of 10.
-To each group a line gets fitted via regression.
-Along every line, a certain number of pixels gets sampled along the lines normal directions.
-For this, biliniear interpolation gets used.
+A line is fitted to each group using linear regression.
+For every line a certain number of pixels is sampled along the lines normal directions, for which liniear interpolation is used.
 ### sigmoid.<span></span>py
 A sigmoid function gets fitted to each boundary patch.
 With this the so-called penumbra region gets identified.
 ### spline.<span></span>py
 This is the core of the program.
-Here f_s and f_n get estimated.
-It also contains the actual code for shadow forgery detection.
+Here f_s and f_n are estimated.
+It also contains the actual shadow forgery detection code.
 ### convert_database.<span></span>py
 Converts the boundary point files of the used dataset from .xml to .csv file format.